-There are other potential hindrances of your proactive efforts as well.
-Examples include a lack of leadership awareness and support, and too many separate, disparate islands of problem and/or incident management across your organization.
+There are other potential hindrances to your proactive efforts as well.
+Examples include a lack of leadership awareness and support and too many separate, disparate islands of problems and/or incident management across your organization.
 Inertia – “we’ve always done it this way” – can also slow your progress.

 Proactive Problem Management: What Your IT Needs to Succeed

 The numerous challenges to success with proactive management of problems can be daunting to any organization.
 Fortunately, the elements you need to succeed are a subset of the resources you and your team are already employing to manage your organization’s IT estate, that is – people, processes, and technology.